-These bulbs do all the same things as the regular fluorescent bulbs, but they fit in an incandescent fixture.
-They also use less energy than a fluorescent bulb and should last longer, but some research shows the UV is much too high for reptiles.
+These bulbs act the same as fluorescent bulbs, but they can be screwed into incandescent fixtures.
+These bulbs use less energy than a fluorescent bulb and should last longer, but some research shows the UV may be much too high for reptiles.
 Be sure to create variety in your bearded dragon's habitat, so that it can regulate UV levels on its own by hiding in shady spots when necessary.

 Ceramic Heat Bulbs